awsdocs/amazon-lumberyard-user-guide/doc_source/asset-bundler-list-operations.md

 ## Asset List Delta Comparison Operation<a name="asset-bundler-list-operations-delta"></a>

 This operation takes two asset list files to create an asset list for a bundle with only the assets that you need to ship in your release bundle\.
 Use this operation to create bundles for incremental updates, such as delta patches for levels\.
-To use this operation, runAssetBundler\.exe with a `--comparisonType` argument value of `0` or `delta`\.
+To use this operation, run AssetBundlerBatch\.exe with a `--comparisonType` argument value of `0` or `delta`\.

 To perform a delta comparison operation, open a command prompt, and run the following command: